-Failure to live up to this expectation constitutes academic dishonesty.
-Academic dishonesty is misrepresenting another's intellectual effort - whether derived from a machine-generated source or a person - as your own.
+Failure to live up to this expectation violates the principles of academic honesty that underlie these intellectual conversations and contributions.
+Fundamentally, violation of these principles misrepresents another's intellectual effort - whether derived from a machine-generated source or a person - as your own.
 Within the context of a course, it also can include misrepresenting your own work as produced for that class when in fact it was produced for some other purpose.

-Behavior that violates the policy can include but is not limited to:
+Behavior that violates these principles and Grinnell's academic honesty policy can include but is not limited to:

-- Cheating on tests; - Using without adequate citation material found on the Internet, including words, pictures, graphs, tables, and other graphics; - Turning in written or graphic work without citing correctly the sources of ideas, words, data, or images. - Copying from others on papers, tests, or other work; - Copying a computer program or sub-process without acknowledging its sources; - Presenting work in class, such as in a PowerPoint presentation, without correctly citing the sources of the words, ideas, or images; - Quoting or paraphrasing language from a Large Language Model (LLM) or other AI service without citing this in the coursework you submit or present;
+- Cheating on tests; - Using without adequate citation material found on the Internet, including words, pictures, graphs, tables, and other graphics; - Turning in written or graphic work without correctly citing the sources of ideas, words, data, or images; - Copying from others on papers, tests, or other work; - Copying a computer program or sub-process without acknowledging its sources; - Presenting work in class, such as in a PowerPoint presentation, without correctly citing the sources of the words, ideas, or images;

-- Quoting a passage that does not exist, or citing a source that does not exist; - Collaborating with others on projects where that is not allowed and/or collaborating without properly crediting that collaboration in a footnote or endnote; - Manufacturing or falsifying data in the process of research; - Submitting one paper to satisfy the requirements of two different courses without getting permission from both instructors; - Knowingly and deliberately assisting a fellow student to commit academic dishonesty; - Using translation software or consulting with a speaker with advanced proficiency to do homework or other assignments without permission of the instructor.
+- Quoting or paraphrasing language from a Large Language Model (LLM) or other AI service without citing this in the coursework you submit or present; - Quoting a passage that does not exist, or citing a source that does not exist; - Collaborating with others on projects where that is not allowed and/or collaborating without properly crediting that collaboration in a footnote or endnote; - Manufacturing or falsifying data in the process of research; - Submitting one paper to satisfy the requirements of two different courses without getting permission from both instructors; - Knowingly and deliberately assisting a fellow student to violate the academic honesty policy; - Using translation software or consulting with a speaker with advanced proficiency to do homework or other assignments without permission of the instructor.

-Students who are found responsible violating Grinnell's academic conduct standards, whether intentionally or through carelessness, will receive academic outcomes.
-The range of potential outcomes may include, but are not limited to, failure on the assignment, a lower course grade, ineligibility to graduate with honors, failure in the course, probation, suspension, and/or dismissal from the College.
+Students who are found responsible for violating Grinnell's academic conduct standards, whether intentionally or through carelessness, will receive academic outcomes.
+The range of potential outcomes may include, but are not limited to, failure on the assignment, a lower course grade, ineligibility to graduate with honors, failure in the course, probation, suspension, and/ or dismissal from the College.
 The Committee on Academic Standing's Guidelines for Academic Honesty Outcomes are available upon request from the Office of the Registrar.